Magnetized (album)

 Magnetized is the third studio album by Johnny Hates Jazz released on May 24, 2013.
 This album was the band's first album in 22 years, after Tall Stories and the departure of members Calvin Hayes and Phil Thornalley, and the return of founding vocalist Clark Datchler.
 The album, was followed by the release of the same-titled lead single, along with a corresponding music video.
-The album peaked at #102 in the UK.
+The album peaked at #102 in the UK sales chart and #23 in the UK indie albums chart.

 Critical reception

 Upon release Magnetized received highly favorable reviews from critics.
 Radio Creme Brulee stated that the album might be 2013's "pop album of the year".
 Nick Pett of Backseat Mafia gave the album a more mixed review, but later said that the album "isn't all bad.."

+Ivan Nikitin ("Musecube") wrote that Magnetized "is definitely worth [your] attention.".

 Track listing

 All songs written by Datchler and produced by Nocito.